postlight/parser/CONTRIBUTING.md

 ## Ways to Contribute

-There are many ways you can contribute to the Mercury community.
+There are many ways you can contribute to the Postlight Parser community.
 We value each type of contribution and appreciate your help.

 Here are a few examples of what we consider a contribution:

 - Updates to source code, including bug fixes, improvements, or [creating new custom site extractors](./src/extractors/custom/README.md)
 - Answering questions and chatting with the community in the [Gitter](https://gitter.im/postlight/mercury) room
-- Filing, organizing, and commenting on issues in the [issue tracker](https://github.com/postlight/mercury-parser/issues)
+- Filing, organizing, and commenting on issues in the [issue tracker](https://github.com/postlight/parser/issues)
-- Teaching others how to use Mercury
+- Teaching others how to use Postlight Parser
 - Community building and outreach

 ## Reporting a Bug